 pro tip: duckface is rarely a good look

 if you're still not sure if you should include that photo of your amazing brunch tacos from last weekend, play a round of cliche dating profile photo bingo.

-want to be your best self? create a profile on Boop: the going-on-dates app and find someone fun to do something fun.
+want to be your best self? check out our tips to help you write your best bio, then create a profile on Boop: the going-on-dates app that lets you match, chat and create great dates.